How Modern Hospitals Improve Patient Outcomes

 EMPOWER PATIENTS TO SELF-EDUCATE WHILE BEDRIDDEN

-Patient education plays a crucial role in improving health outcomes and lowering readmission rates.
+Patient education plays a crucial role in improving health outcomes and lowering hospital readmission rates.
 Patient education largely falls on the bedside nurse, but traditional patient education processes are outdated and ineffective for several reasons:

 - Limited nurse time